 Wat Hua Nong

 This is an extensive site that actually consists of three temple complexes.
-The Fine Arts Department started excavating Wat Hua Nong in 1988.
+The Fine Arts Department started excavating Wat Hua Nong (วัดหัวหนอง)in 1988.
 According to Gary Harbottle-Johnson, these ruins were located along the Ping River before it changed its course.
-This is one of our favourite sites.
-It is a little bit out of the way.
-Most tourist don’t visit Wat Hua Nong which is a pity.
+This is one of my favourite sites.
+It contains the ruins of three temples, a gate and other structures.
+The stupa with the protruding elephants is lovely.
+Wat Hua Nong is a little bit out of the way so most tourists don’t visit this site, which is a pity.

 Wat Ku Pa Dom

 This temple is probably 500-600 years old.
 The Fine Arts Department named Wat Ku Pa Dom (วัดกู่ป้าด้อม) after “Pa Dom”, the owner of the land.
 They found the remains of an assembly hall, stupa, ordination hall, water well, gateway, and boundary hall.
 Interesting is that a road covers part of this temple ruin.
 I remember seeing people working on the excavation of this temple ruins in 1998.

 The Fine Arts Department made this video of Wat Ku Pa Dom:

 Wat That Kao